 The Evolution of GEO

-From Traditional Indexing to Generative Answers
+From Traditional Indexing to Agentic Actions

-The Paradigm Shift: From Search to Answer
+The Paradigm Shift: From Search to Action

 In the traditional search model, the engine acted as a librarian.
 You asked for a topic, and the librarian gave you a list of books (websites) where you might find the answer.
 The user did the hard work of clicking, reading, and synthesizing the information.